LinuxAtDuke/Intro-To-Linux/README.md

 *Useful flags:*

-    -r    recursive
+    -r    recursive: copy the contents of folders.
-    -P    enable resuming partially transferred files and show progress of transfers -a    archive mode: attempts to preserve file ownership, permissions, timestamps, and implies recursive copying (-r).
-This is useful when making a backup of a large directory or an entire computer
+    -P    show progress of transfers, and allow partial transfers to be resumed.
+    -a    archive mode: copy full contents of folders, preserving file ownership, permissions, and timestamps.
+This is useful when making a backup of a directory or a whole computer.

 Example: